ixa-ehu/antidote-casimedicos/README.md

 shorter spans.
 The annotation took the equivalent of a person's month work (4 weeks, 160 hours).
 The dataset is provided in two different following forms:

-1. [casimedicos-exp-squad-format](https://github.com/ixa-ehu/antidote-casimedicos/raw/main/casimedicos-exp-squad-format.tar.gz): formatted for extractive correct answer explanations following the SQUAD format.
+1. [casimedicos-exp-squad-format](https://huggingface.co/datasets/HiTZ/casimedicos-squad): formatted for extractive correct answer explanations following the SQUAD format.
 2. [casimedicos-exp-jsonl-format](https://huggingface.co/datasets/HiTZ/casimedicos-exp): including **casimedicos-raw** and annotations for incorrect and correct answers in jsonl format.

-Please **cite the previous and the following** paper if you also use **casimedicos-exp**, namely, the manual annotations linking the explanations with the correct and incorrect possible answers ("explanations" attribute in the jsonl data):
+Please **cite the previous and the following** paper if you also use **casimedicos-squad** or **casimedicos-exp**, namely, the manual annotations linking the explanations with the correct and incorrect possible answers ("explanations" attribute in the jsonl data):

 ```bibtex